COMPASS-ADF: The Active Duty Fellowship Program

 Supporting undergraduate active duty service members in advancing their education and careers through scientific discovery.

-The COMPASS Active Duty Fellowship (ADF) is a unique opportunity for undergraduate service members currently on active duty as well as recently graduated officers seeking a graduate degree while still in service .
+The COMPASS Active Duty Fellowship (ADF) is a unique opportunity for undergraduate/graduate service members currently on active duty/reserve as well as recently graduated officers seeking a graduate degree while still in service .
 The fellowship connects military students with world-class faculty at NC State University to engage in hands-on research that has both academic and field-deployable impact.

 Hosted by the Center for Complex Particle Systems (COMPASS) and supported by the National Science Foundation, the program bridges military service and higher education by providing flexible research opportunities that align with active duty responsibilities.